Heston-Naawu/alx-low_level_programming/README.md

-This is the official readme file for the project 0x05-pointers_arrays_strings
+This is the official README file for the assignment 0X07-pointers_arrays_strings